rsh52/Kubernetes-Educational-Training/ACloudGuru_Kubernetes_Deep_Dive_Notes.md

 Changes to the deployment should be done _declaratively_ directly in the `deployment.yml` file with version control.

-> **Note**: It is better to update your deployment using the YAML file with `kubectl` than it is to undo a rollout with the `kubectl rollout undo` command
+> **Note**: It is better to update your deployment using the YAML file with `kubectl` than it is to undo a rollout with the `kubectl rollout undo` command.
+> **Note:** Labels are what connects deployments to pods.

+## Scaling Applications

+### Big Picture

+To automatically add more nodes there is the **Cluster Autoscaler** and to add more pods there's the **Horizontal Pod Autoscaler**.

+The horizontal pod autoscaler basically takes the job of auto-configuring the `replicas: __` line from your deployment manifest file.
+It will auto increase or decrease the number of pods needed.
+Once the nodes containing those pods reach their capacity, the cluster autoscaler increases the number of nodes to take care of any pods listed as "pending."